Maximilian of Liechtenstein: Later life

 In 1628, he took up command of the imperial army again, but only for a short time.
 In the same year, he was formally admitted to the Bohemian nobility.
-In 1638, he was promoted to field marshal and commander of the Hungarian fortress of Győr and the surrounding area.
+In 1638, he was promoted to commander of the Hungarian fortress of Győr and the surrounding area.
 There were no major battles against the Ottomans and he had time to reinforce the fortress.

 His preferred residence was Rabensburg Castle in Lower Austria.
 He expanded the castle into a château.
 He adorned the main hall with paintings of the battles he had fought, and added modern fortification.

 After his brother Charles died in 1627, Maximilian acted as guardian of his nephew Charles Eusebius until 1632.
-During this time, he was responsible for implementing the Counter-reformation in the Liechtenstein dominions.
+During this time, he was responsible for implementing the Counter-Reformation in the Liechtenstein dominions.
 During the ongoing Thirty Years' War, the Protestant side took control of the Duchy of Opava.
 After Wallenstein had reconquered Opava for the Catholic side, Maximilian was tasked with enforcing Catholicism in the duchy.

 Maximilian and his wife gave numerous donations to various monasteries.
 In 1633, they founded a Minim monastery in Vranov.
 In this monastery, they created a crypt for the burial of members of the House of Liechtenstein.

 Maximilian died in 1645.
 Since he had no heir, his possessions were divided between his brother Gundaker and his nephew Charles Eusebius.